pauljonescodes/Rutgers-University-Notes/Computer Science/Design and Analysis of Computer Algorithms.md

 #### Bob

-1. Pick two prime numbers, this is the *p* and *q*
+1. Pick two ime numbers, this is the *p* and *q*
-    -   And for the security of the system, pick two *large* primes.
+    -   And for the security of the system, pick two *large* imes.

-2. You announce to the world that everyone should be sending your message, that is, publish (N, e) where N equals p times q and e relative prime to
+2. You announce to the world that everyone should be sending your message, that is, publish (N, e) where N equals p times q and e relative ime to
     (p - 1)(q - 1).
-3. Internally compute the private key, which is d equal the inverse of e module (p - 1)(q - 1).
+3. Internally compute the ivate key, which is d equal the inverse of e module (p - 1)(q - 1).
-    -   If you mulitply the two and modulo product, the value should be one.
+    -   If you mulitply the two and modulo oduct, the value should be one.

 #### Alice